2024 University Teaching Awards

 Florence Dore, Professor, Department of English and Comparative Literature

 Professor Dore brings joy, energy, and enthusiasm into every classroom she enters.
-Whether she’s teaching The American Novem, Contemporary Fiction, or drawing on her own experience as a singer and recording artist to teach songwriting, students and faculty colleagues were enthusiastic in their praise of her creativity, engagement, and commitment to the highest standards of teaching.
+Whether she’s teaching The American Novel, Contemporary Fiction, or drawing on her own experience as a singer and recording artist to teach songwriting, students and faculty colleagues were enthusiastic in their praise of her creativity, engagement, and commitment to the highest standards of teaching.
 In recognition of her years providing students with a rich and supportive learning environment that has challenged and inspired them, the Committee is delighted to recommend Dr. Dore for this award.

 Mentor Award for Lifetime Achievement